tixxit/tomswitzer.net/_posts/2009-11-26-permutation.markdown

 layout: post
 title: Permutations and Combinations
 keywords: python, programming, bruteforce
+description: "Finding all permutations and combinations in Python."
 ---
 Quite often while programming I find my self going through all possible *k*-combinations of a list.
 That is, all possible unordered sets of size *k*